 Disadvantaged Areas NTG Policy Proposal

-REVISED PROPOSED POLICY LANGUAGE – 6/1/23 Meeting Edits in Yellow
+REVISED PROPOSED POLICY LANGUAGE – NRDC/NCLC edits to 6/1/23 Meeting Version

-Free ridership for certain types of customers in economically-disadvantaged areas and communities are highly likely to be very low.
-That notion is supported by data indicating that the participation rate for smaller customers in economically-disadvantaged areas has historically been much lower than for similar customers in communities that are not as economically challenged.
+Free ridership for certain types of customers in economically-disadvantaged areas is highly likely to be very low.
+That assumption is supported by data indicating that the participation rate for smaller customers in economically-disadvantaged areas has historically been much lower than for similar customers in communities that are not as economically challenged.
 To reflect that reality, the net to gross (NTG) ratio for such customers will be set to 100%.
 This will have the added advantage of creating greater incentives for utilities to target delivery of their efficiency programs to economically disadvantaged areas.”

 The economically-disadvantaged areas designated by this policy are:

-Income-eligible communities, using census tracts where at least half of the households earn an income of 80% or less than the Area Median Income, and
+Areas identified as “income-eligible households” by Illinois Solar for All (“disadvantaged neighborhood”), and

-the entire area of certain municipalities (tbd) where at least 50% of the municipality is identified as income-eligible through ILSfA (“disadvantaged municipality”)
+the entire area of certain municipalities where at least 50% of the municipality is identified as income-eligible through ILSfA (“disadvantaged municipality”)

 The policy will apply to all program activity involving the following customer segments within disadvantaged areas:

-residential customers,
+residential customers in disadvantaged neighborhoods,

-business customers with rate class designations in the table below
+business customers in disadvantaged neighborhoods with rate class designations and/or energy consumption levels below annual thresholds in the table below